Ben Goessling's Vikings-Jets preview and prediction: Who wins and why?

 TWO KEY MATCHUPS

-Vikings WR Justin Jefferson vs. Jets CB Ahmad Gardner: The Jets haven't asked their star rookie cornerback to shadow receivers this season, so Jefferson might only see direct coverage from Gardner for a handful of snaps on Sunday.
-When the two are lined up across from one another, though, the matchup could be the highlight of the game.
+Vikings WR Justin Jefferson vs. Jets CB Ahmad Gardner: The Jets haven't asked their star rookie cornerback to shadow receivers, so Jefferson might see direct coverage from Gardner for only a handful of snaps.
+When the two are lined up across from each other, though, the matchup could be the highlight of the game.
 Jefferson continues to shatter receiving records in the first three years of his career; Gardner leads the league with 14 pass breakups.
-Both have said they're looking forward to the matchup, and they could create some fireworks on Sunday.
+Both have said they're looking forward to the matchup, and they could create fireworks on Sunday.

 ONE STAT THAT MATTERS